Kyle Craig: Character relationships and enemies

 Kyle also seemed to have a small friendship with John Sampson, Alex's childhood friend and partner.
 However, by the time Kyle is revealed to be the killer, John seemed to have come to view him as an enemy and whatever friendship existed between them faded away.

 Kyle's relationship with his family wasn't very good to begin with and there was never any reconcile with any of them.
 It is believed that Mr. Craig, Kyle's father, abused him and that his mother did nothing to stop it.
 He also had two brothers, one of which he presumably kills and strains the relationship with the other for good.
 When Kyle is revealed to be a killer and sent to prison, his family shows no sympathy for him.
 During his imprisonment, Kyle's father dies.
 Kyle later kills his own mother and steals her money from her bank account after he escapes prison.
 After Kyle's death, his other brother is his only surviving family member left.

 Sometime during Kyle's life, he met and married Louise, and had two children, Bradley and Virginia.
 After Kyle's imprisonment, his wife and children are never mentioned or heard from again.
 It is left presumed that his wife and children had cut him off and moved on with their lives.

 Although it is never shown, Kyle, as the "Mastermind", viewed Alex's current girlfriend in Roses Are Red, FBI agent Betsy Cavalierre, to be a great enemy to his relationship and future rivalry with Alex.
 When Betsy started to investigate Kyle, under the suspicion that he may be the one behind the murders, Kyle kills her, stabbing her multiple times inside her own home.

-Appearances
+Storylines

 Along Came a Spider

 Kyle Craig makes several brief appearances in the novel, as a rising star in the FBI.
 He helps Alex Cross, John Sampson, and several other detectives search for Gary Soneji, to which they finally capture him at a McDonald's.
 He later becomes friends with Alex and starts giving him help through his FBI status.